What is Membership?

 The charity is dependent upon donations from the dental profession but not exclusively Members as we support all dentists.
 This is usually from dental companies, individuals donating once or regularly, giving as a legacy or contributing to collections at events, meetings or social activities.
 We also receive very generous contributions from Local Dental Committees across the UK, collectively our biggest supporters.

-We do not receive any donations or formal, financial help from the BDA although we are very grateful for the provision of the office, meeting room and associated facilities at Wimpole Street, helping us to keep our administrative costs down.
+We do not receive any donations or formal, financial help from the BDA although we are very grateful for the provision of the office, meeting room and associated facilities at Wimpole Street, helping us minimise our administrative costs.

 Like many well-established charities, we also have an endowment fund which generates income to support us with running, administration and governance costs.
 Donations do not enhance or add to the endowment in any way and the fund is managed via an investment management company.